Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Setup and review of the Oaxaca--Blinder decomposition (OBD)

 \subsection{Real-data Oaxaca--Blinder decomposition and drawing conclusions}

-In general, data analysts will have access to real data for each of the two groups.
-We assume they fit a linear model to data in each group separately.
-Then they can apply \cref{eq:OB_H_decomp,eq:OB_K_decomp} with the fitted intercept and slope values for each $\alpha, \beta$ and the empirical mean covariate vectors for each $\mu$.
-In our own experiments below, we use ordinary least squares (OLS) linear regression in each group.
+In practice, researchers do not have access to population quantities and must instead draw conclusions from finite-data estimates.
+In particular, implementing \cref{eq:OB_H_Counterfactual,eq:OB_K_Counterfactual} requires estimating $\E_g[Y]$, typically with the sample mean, and the counterfactual mean $\E_{g'}[\E_g[Y \mid X]]$, which requires more thought.
+Practitioners typically estimate counterfactual means by (1) using data from $g$ to compute an estimator of $\E_g[Y \mid X]$ (essentially a regression), and (2) using data from $g'$ to take the sample average across the estimator from the first step.
+Concretely, for each $g \in {\{H, K\}}$, suppose we have $N_g$ observations of $\{X_n, Y_n\}$.
+Let $\hat{M}_g(X)$ be an estimator for $\E_g[Y \mid X]$.
+Then the following equation implements \cref{eq:OB_H_Counterfactual}:

+In the literature, the term \emph{OBD} historically refers to using \cref{eq:OB_H_Counterfactual,eq:OB_K_Counterfactual} with the further choice of linear regression to compute $\hat{M}_g(X)$.
+We emphasize that the use of linear regression is a modeling choice, and that it is possible to choose nonlinear estimators for $\E_g [ Y | X ]$.
+For instance, \citet{quintas2024multiply,flachaire2025decomposing,mao2025double} explore generalizations of the OBD that use machine learning methods to estimate $\E_g [ Y | X ]$, and derive asymptotic properties for such procedures.
+To distinguish from the standard OBD, we will refer to the case where $\hat{M}_g(X)$ is a nonlinear estimator as the \emph{nonlinear Oaxaca-Blinder decomposition} (NOBD).

-It is common to draw substantive conclusions based on the signs of the empirical explained and unexplained components, often coupled with statistical significance \citep{oaxacaRansom1998, jann2008,fortinLemieuxFirpo2011}.
-For instance, consider the hospital example.
-Suppose now that Hospital $H$ has lower mortality ($\Delta_Y < 0$), and suppose we take $H$ as the reference.
-If the OBD explained component has a negative sign, we might conclude that group $H$ can attribute its lower mortality rate in part to its risk factors, such as lower blood pressure.
-In real data, we might additionally require that the observed sign be statistically significant in order to form a conclusion; without significance, we might instead hesitate to conclude that risk factors are driving any difference in mortality.
-Analogous to the explained component, if the OBD unexplained component has a negative sign, we might attribute group $H$'s lower mortality in part to the quality of hospital care.
+\textbf{Drawing conclusions from the (N)OBD.} It is common to draw substantive conclusions based on the signs (and statistical significance) of the empirical explained and unexplained components \citep{oaxacaRansom1998, jann2008,fortinLemieuxFirpo2011}.
+Returning to the hospital example from above, suppose Hospital $H$ has lower mortality ($\Delta_Y < 0$), and serves as the reference group.
+If the (N)OBD explained component has a negative sign, we might conclude that $H$ can attribute its lower mortality rate in part to patient characteristics, such as healthier blood pressure.
+Analogously, if the (N)OBD unexplained component has a significant negative sign, we might attribute group $H$'s lower mortality in part to the quality of hospital care.
+In either case, we might also require that the observed components be statistically distinguishable from zero to form a conclusion; without significance, we might hesitate to attribute differences in mortality to covariates or care quality.
+For the rest of the paper, we will consider a practitioner drawing their conclusions based on the (statistically significant) sign of the explained or unexplained component.